 Use the PiCPro Download Hex feature to load the personality files via local or remote Ethernet.
 There are no cables or ports to connect directly.
-However, the ladder scan in the MMC for PC must be stopped before downloading - Stopping the scan.
+However, the ladder scan in the MMC for PC must be stopped before downloading.

-Before downloading the personality file, make sure the ladder scan in the CPU is stopped - Stopping the Scan.
+Before downloading the personality file, make sure the ladder scan in the CPU is stopped.
 The PiCPro cable from your workstation is first used to download the personality file; this cable must be connected to the Configuration Port on the Profibus scanner module.
 You then need to connect this cable to the PiCPro Port on the CPU module in order to download the ladder.

-Procedure for using the G&L Motion Control Profibus Configuration Software
+Procedure for using the Danaher Motion Profibus Configuration Software